• Jo-Anne Richards and Jo-Anne Hitchens running the Art of the Memoir workshops at the Karoo Art Hotel Barrydale

 It all began with a work link

 Just as Graham was starting with the Jupiter Drawing Room I was busy opening the event and internal comms company The Blue Moon Company.
-Coincidentally also propelled by work for South African Airways; We shared the same client, Mari Helene McGuire, marketing director of SAA.
+Coincidentally also propelled by work for South African Airways; we shared the same client, Mari Helene McGuire, marketing director of SAA.
 And both of us had been engaged on the same brief; South Africa's re emergence as a destination post the release of Nelson Mandela.

 As with The Jupiter Drawing Room The Blue Moon Company also had a backstory to its name